-* It will help get patient out of pain quickly.
-Reduce need for meds.
+* It will help get the patient out of pain quickly and reduce the need for meds.

-* Will help reduce swelling and promote BETTER tissue healing.
+* Laser treatment will help reduce swelling and promote BETTER tissue healing.

 * These factors will restore function faster.

-* These factors are why professional and college teams are using laser.
+* These factors are why professional and collegiate teams are using laser.

-* Will likely reduce POC visits: save on Co-pays, additional tests, and time off work.
+* Will likely reduce PT visits: save on Co-pays, additional tests, and time off work.

-* Will enable treatment sessions to be progressed faster/ more diverse 2 pain reduction.
+* Will enable treatment sessions to be progressed faster/be able to work more with less pain.

 * Treatments are fast, safe, painless and most patients experience results after only a few sessions.